+'''

-curl https://localhost/api/v1.0/jobs?per\page=1&sort=-id
+curl https://localhost/api/v1.0/jobs?per_page=1&sort=-id

+'''

 The first job will send a new base configuration to the device, this will move the device management to a tagged VLAN and set a static IP address amongst other things.
 The device will now move to state INIT.
 After this change the TCP connection to the device will get disconnected (since the IP was changed), this is expected.
 A new job (step2) will be scheduled to run one minute later, this step2 job will try to log in to the device using the new IP address and verify that the device accepted the new configuration.
 If everything looks OK the device will move to the state MANAGED.
-If you have any plugins registered they will execute the "new\managed\device" hook that can be used to add the device to monitoring systems etc at this point.
+If you have any plugins registered they will execute the "new_managed_device" hook that can be used to add the device to monitoring systems etc at this point.

 To debug this process it can be helpful to tail the logs from the DHCPd container at the initial steps of the process, and also logs from the API container at later stages of the process.
-If the device gets stuck in the DHCP\BOOT process for example, it probably means the API can not log in to the device using the credentials and IP address saved in the database.
-The API will retry connecting to the device 5 times with increasing delay between each attempt.
-If you want to trigger more retries at a later point you can manually call the discover\device API call and send the MAC and DHCP IP of the device.
+If the device gets stuck in the DHCP_BOOT process for example, it probably means the API can not log in to the device using the credentials and IP address saved in the database.
+The API will retry connecting to the device 3 times with increasing delay between each attempt.
+If you want to trigger more retries at a later point you can manually call the discover_device API call and send the MAC and DHCP IP of the device.
+New attempts to discover the device will also be made when the DHCP lease is renewed or reaquired.